Skating school info in English

 At home, we recommend that you take the skates out of their bag and leave them to air, so that they dry also on the inside.
 The skates shouldn't nevertheless be aired next to a radiator, as the leather easily becomes brittle.

-Skates that have been well taken care of maintain their value at the resale market.
+Skates that have been well taken care will maintain their value at the resale market.

 SHARPENING THE BLADES

 The sharpening of figure skates is completely different from that of hockey skates.
-You mustn't damage the blades with an unsuitable sharpening technique.
+You must not damage the blades with an unsuitable sharpening technique.
 The following stores are experts in figure skate sharpening:

 Skate Shop